 -

-During dry periods, water plant beds to keep mulch slightly moist and prevent floating.
+In dry periods, water beds to keep mulch slightly moist and prevent floating.

 -

-Test pH yearly as acidic mulch may lower soil pH over time.
+Test pH yearly as acidic mulch can lower soil pH over time.

 -

-Thoroughly clean up spilled mulch on hardscapes to prevent staining.
+Promptly clean spilled mulch on hardscapes to prevent staining.

 With periodic care, black mulch can retain its dramatic color and keep your red brick house looking its best for years.
-The striking contrast and unified look is well worth the minor upkeep required.
-For an instant curb appeal boost, classic red brick plus chic black mulch is a winning combination.
+The striking contrast and cohesive look is worth the minor upkeep required.
+For instant curb appeal, pair classic red brick with chic black mulch.

 Reasons for Using Mulch